-All trips are 7 nights and 8 days, departing Queen Charlotte on day 1, and returning to Sandspit on day 8.
+All trips are 7 nights and 8 days, departing Sandspit on day 1, and returning to Sandspit on day 8.

 *Price includes all meals, guides, transportation to and from your hotels, and paddling equipment (kayak, paddle, PFD, skirt).
-You can bring your own camping equipment (tent, sleeping bag/mat, dry bags) or rent a complete set of quality gear for an additional 300 CAD.
+You can bring your own camping equipment (tent, sleeping bag/mat, dry bags) or rent the gear from us.

 *Price does not include GST, travel to/from Haida Gwaii, and your accommodation before or after your trip.

 Thinking further ahead?
-Our 2019 Gwaii Haanas expedition schedule will be published mid-2018.
+Our 2021 Gwaii Haanas expedition schedule will be published mid-2020.

 If you would like to discuss routes and opportunities in advance of then, please send us an e-mail.
 We'd be happy to factor your needs into our planning process.